bLopata/ml-tensorflow/Readme.md

 The L1 distance, also called the Manhattan distance, is the preferred method for dealing with distances in discrete space.
 This distance is found by counting the number of steps in each direction between two points.

 One-hot notation is a vector which represents the value of the digit corresponding to the index of the vector.
 For example, a 4 would have a vector of [0, 0, 0, 0, 1, 0, 0, 0, 0, 0] in one-hot notation, the fourth index of the vector being 1, the one-hot index, while all other indeces are zero.
 By definition, this notation can only be used on discrete quantities.

+For our MNIST comparison using the KNN algorithm, the 28 pixel x 28 pixel image tensors are flattened into vectors of length 784, which are then compared against the training data by summing the training data vector and the negation of the test data in 5,000-element chunks.
+This results in 5,000 vectors of length 784 containing the L1 distance between each pixel in the test image against the MNIST training data chunk.
+The sum of the absolute value of these vectors is then computed and reduced to a single-element vector per distance vector using `tf.abs()` and `tf.reduce_sum()`.
+For K = 1, `numpy.argmin()` can be used to find the single nearest neighbor for our test image, the label of which can be used to compare against the test digit to perform the supervised optimization of the algorithm.